honmanyau/walkthroughs/a001-expressjs-session-based-authentication.md

 clicking on the buttons will result in a `404` response (give it a go by uncommenting `console.log`!).

+### Step 2: `POST`ing Login Credentials to the Server

+This step involves the following:

+* Initial setup of a `POST` route, `/signup`, on the server for creating a new user with the credentials provided
+* Initial setup of a `POST` route, `/signin`, on the server for authenticating an existing user

 Once you are happy with the code above and the response returned by the server, setup the `POST` route as follows: